notweerdmonk/ReverseEngineering/README.md

 $ file bomb
 bomb: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.0.0, not stripped
 ```
-he easiest way is to use a virtual machine emulator/hypervisor like qemu, VirtualBox, vagrant or whatever other virtual machine feels sane.
+The easiest way is to use a virtual machine emulator/hypervisor like qemu, VirtualBox, vagrant or whatever other virtual machine feels sane.
 Next you need a 32-bit Linux distro (you can also do this on a Windows or Mac machine, look around the internet).
 Make sure to have atleast the common Unix tools like file, strings, gdb, etc installed before you proceed.
 This task helped me learn about gdb in an entirely new light.

 Load the binary with gdb and set a breakpoint at `main`.